redis/go-redis/README.md

 go-redis will start a redis-server and run the test cases.

-The paths of redis-server bin file and redis config file are definded in `main_test.go`:
+The paths of redis-server bin file and redis config file are defined in `main_test.go`:

 ```
 var (